Guillam de Clermont-Dessou – 22 June 1355

 The rider nodded.
 ‘Good produce, fine horses, perhaps it is the valley of gold’

 Guillam’s eyes narrowed.

 As the rider rode on, there was a sudden quite loud groan from the back of the cart.
 John must have partially recovered consciousness.
 The riders head whipped around.
 Guillam bent forward and groaned loudly himself ‘Terrible upset stomach’ he explained, ‘just hope it’s nothing worse’.

 The Death was still on everybody’s mind.
 The rider rode hurriedly on.

 They made good progress for the next hour and a half, but then the rider reappeared riding back towards Monsegur.
 Guillam watched his second approach with some trepidation but the rider gave him a wide berth and gave the cart hardly a second glance.

-Guillam was elated when for the first time in the day they pased out of the shadows and enjoyed the full rays of the sun bringing much needed warmth.
-The road was much better and even the traffic on the road changed, There was some obviously local traffic, just from farm to feild or one farm to the next.
+Guillam was elated when for the first time in the day they passed out of the shadows and enjoyed the full rays of the sun bringing much-needed warmth.
+The road was much better and even the traffic on the road changed, There was some obviously local traffic, just from farm to field or one farm to the next.
 Now many women shared wagon seats.
 Some even drove wagons.

 When the traffic was at its quietest, Guillam stopped to allow Ximene to emerge.
-‘This road is much better but we still must be cautious, we have no idea how far that rider went or where he went to, it is possible he has set up road blocks.’
+‘This road is much better but we still must be cautious, we have no idea how far that ride went or where he went to, it is possible he has set up roadblocks.’

-The descent into Quillian proved to be hair raising.
+The descent into Quillan proved to be hair raising.
 Guillam pointed to the mountains which reared skywards all around the town.

-At the bottom of the hill they approached the gates of Quillan.
+At the bottom of the serpentine road, they approached the gates of Quillan.
 There were streams of people moving in and out of the town.